 That gave me the upper hand in my defense against the original claim bought by the video content management company and I replied to the original YouTube claim giving the evidence and facts I had built.

-Three days later, the claim was dropped by the content management company and my copyright status was returned to me.
 Credit to YouTube who always work fast in DMCA cases

 The offending video was taken down within hours.